- If the Tenant Does Not File a Response to the Complaint

 - Frequently Asked Questions

 As the landlord, you must begin by giving the tenant an appropriate, written notice.
-If you are uncertain whether this should be a 3-day, 30-day or 60-day notice, you should contact a legal advisor for assistance.
+If you are uncertain whether this should be a 3-day, 30-day, or 60-day notice, you should contact a legal advisor for assistance.
 If the tenant does not comply with your demand, you can begin the legal process by filing a Complaint with the court.
 You must submit the notice given to the tenant when you file your Complaint.
-When you file, you must submit a copy of the notice given to the tenant, a Civil Case Cover Sheet, Summons, and Complaint.
-Forms are available on the Judicial Council's Web site - external link.
+You must submit a copy of the notice given to the tenant, a Civil Case Cover Sheet, Summons, and Complaint when you file.
+Forms are available on the California Courts' website - external link.
 All local forms are available on the court's Local Forms page.
 You may file your papers in person at Carol Miller Justice Center, by mail, or you may file electronically.
 If you submit your documents for filing and want the court to return them to you via mail, you must also provide a self-addressed, stamped envelope with sufficient postage.
 The clerk will provide you with endorsed copies of the Complaint.

-Tenant has five (5) calendar days, if he or she is personally served, to file a response with the court.
+Tenant has five (5) calendar days to file a response with the court if they are personally served.
 If you do not receive a copy of the tenant’s response by mail, you may want to come to the court, or call the court 916-875-7746, to see if an Answer has been filed.
 You can file the original Proof of Service at that time.

-If the tenant has not filed a timely Answer or other legal pleading in opposition to the Complaint, you will need to file a Request to Enter Default (CIV-100), a Clerk’s Judgment for Possession (UD-100) and request a Writ of Possession (EJ-100) be issued for the premises.
-These and other forms may be obtained through the Judicial Council - external link.
-Once you give the completed paperwork to the clerk and pay the appropriate fee, s/he will give you the documents that you will need to take to the Sacramento Sheriff's Department, Civil Division, to complete the eviction.
+If the tenant has not filed a timely Answer or other legal pleading in opposition to the Complaint, you will need to file a Request to Enter Default (CIV-100), a Judgment (UD-110), a Verification By Landlord Regarding Rental Assistance (UD-120), and request a Writ of Possession (EJ-130) be issued for the premises.
+These and other forms may be obtained through the California Courts' website - external link.
+Once you give the completed paperwork to the clerk and pay the appropriate fee, s/he will give you the documents you will need to take to the Sacramento Sheriff's Department, Civil Bureau - external link, to complete the eviction.
 You cannot evict the tenant yourself.

 There are a variety of options available to the tenant including filing an Answer or a Motion in opposition to the Complaint.
 In most cases, an Answer will be filed.

 When an Answer (UD-105) has been filed, the landlord must file a Request to Set Case for Trial (UD-150) in order to go further.
-The court will mail you a notice stating the date, time and department of the trial once it has been scheduled.
+The court will mail you a notice stating the date, time, and department of the trial once scheduled.
 You should receive this notice in about one week.

 Gather all of the information that relates to your case.
 This may include witnesses or paperwork such as the following: